Zombies (2018 film): Plot

-Fifty years ago in the conformist planned community of Seabrook, an accident at the Seabrook Power Plant resulted in an explosion that caused half the population of Seabrook to turn into brain-eating zombies.
+Fifty years ago in the conformist planned community of Seabrook, an accident at the Seabrook Power Plant resulted in an explosion that caused half the population of Seabrook to turn into brain-eating, mindless zombies.
 Those that weren't affected constructed a wall to quarantine the zombies from the rest of Seabrook in a territory called Zombietown.
 The government later created bracelets for zombies, called Z-Bands, that deliver electromagnetic pulses to keep zombies from craving brains.
 In the present day, zombie students from Zombietown transfer to the human high school, Seabrook High, where suburban life is filled with uniformity, traditions, and pep rallies.
 The zombies in the school are patrolled by Dale, whose daughter Addison and nephew Bucky are on the school's cheerleading team.

-Addison begins a relationship with a zombie student named Zed, who is an exceptional player on the school's football team due to his Z-Band being hacked by Eliza, one of his zombie friends.
+Addison begins a relationship with a zombie student named Zed, who is a player on the school's football team due to his Z-Band being hacked by Eliza, one of his zombie friends.
 Addison and Zed's relationship is initially unknown to all of the students and staff except two of Zed's zombie friends, Eliza and Bonzo.
 Bucky, who leads the cheerleading team, is jealous of Zed's popularity and makes sure Addison is not able to meet him.
 Addison is invited by Zed to attend the zombie party in Zombietown.
 She attends and has a private moment with Zed in the "zombie park".
 Just before the pair can kiss, however, the Zombie Patrol crashes the party and takes away Addison.
 At home, Dale and his wife Missy, the mayor of Seabrook, find out that she has a new crush and advise her not to do any cheering until they know who it is, not knowing that the crush is a zombie.
 The next day, Zed shows up on Addison's doorstep looking human.
 He and Addison leave her house and go on a date, where he admits he's been messing with his Z-band.
 Addison tells him that it is the others that have to change, not him.